PandaDriver156/panda-db/README.md

-panda-db is a very simple json based database that is still under heavy development.
+panda-db is a very simple json based database that is still under development.

 <h1>
     Installation